was at Purchase where Mr. Gross received his first commissions: the ballet Irruptions,

 publication, producing various scores from 1999-2002 (including the Sonata

 in E-Major and New York Suite, by Ken Hatfield and published by Arthur

 Circle Music).
 Following this was the editing/engraving of the entire score

-for Tovah Feldshuhs Tallulah, Hallelujah, the Off Broadway show which
+for renown film, stage and television actress Tovah Feldshuhs Tallulah, Hallelujah, the Off Broadway show which

 ran for six months to sold-out audiences at the Douglas Fairbanks Theater.

 Since 2000, he has begun a close affiliation with the highly esteemed conductor

 John Yaffé, working as his Orchestral Assistant for the 92nd

 Street Y Symphony Orchestra in Manhattan.
 In the autumn of 2002 Peter worked on

 the opera music of Arif Mardin, winner of a Grammy Award in 2002 for his production